 This movie is sometimes called the Plan 9 of the silent era.
 I think that is an apt description.
 You see, the Ed Wood schlock-fest is not the worst movie ever made as it is quite entertaining, albeit not in the way its creators intended.
 I can see The Wizard of Oz being enjoyed for its awfulness.
 Watching it MST3K-style with a group of like-minded friends is certainly an option.

 So, worst silent film ever?
 No. Worst silent movie to receive Blu-ray release?
 Oh, yes.

 Movies Silently’s Score: ?

 If you must, the film is widely available on DVD.
 It is in the public domain and dozens of editions are available.
 I recommend seeing the version included as an extra on most of the deluxe DVD or Blu-ray releases of the 1939 film.
 The Robert Israel score helps immeasurably in getting through this turkey.
 Plus, you get the classic Judy Garland version to cleanse your palate.
 If you don’t feel like forking out the dough, the bargain editions are cheap.

 With so many Oz films available, this was an ideal opportunity to have a Silents vs. Talkies feature.
 But which version should be featured as the sound film?
 I rejected the idea of using the 1939 classic.
 The winner is obvious from a mile away and it ain’t the silent.
-I also rejected the 2013 film Oz the Great and Powerful as it contains entirely too much James Franco.

 For an apples to apples comparison, I decided to feature the 1985 Disney film Return to Oz.
 Like the 1925 film, it concerns itself with the missing heir to the throne.
 Both films were box office disappointments and both endured their share of critical wrath.
 The 1985 film was scolded in particular for being too frightening for children.